Abandoned & Little-Known Airfields:

 committed suicide by flying his plane over Lake Michigan until he ran out of fuel."

-Apparently the airfield was closed at some point between 1969-71, after being sold by Joseph Bacik,
+Apparently Wings Field was closed at some point between 1969-70, after being sold by Joseph Bacik,

-as it was not depicted at all on the May 1971 Chicago Sectional Chart (courtesy of Chris Kennedy)
+as it was not depicted on the October 1970 Chicago Sectional Chart (courtesy of Ron Plante) or the 1970 USGS topo map.

-The airfield was evidently reopened as 'Haedtler Field' at some point between 1971-74.
+The airfield was evidently reopened by the Civil Air Patrol as 'Haedtler Field' at some point between 1971-74.

 Six light aircraft were visible parked on the field.